Welcome To Your Client Resources Center

 Deli meats are loaded with additives (especially nitrates and nitrites).
 There are some specialized deli meats and sausages labeled as uncured which have no nitrates or other food additives and preservatives.
 These may be used moderately.

-Milk products are a great concern for people with upper respiratory, digestive complaints, and autoimmune disorders, and cancer.
+Milk products are a great concern for people with inflammatory response issues such as but not limited to respiratory, digestive complaints, and autoimmune disorders, and cancer.
 People susceptible to upper respiratory conditions, with lung or bronchial disorders, asthma, chronic ear infections, throat irritations, sinus problems, or going through a current acute ailment like a cold or flu in most instances should avoid milk products like the plague.*

-If milk products are used, please choose the lesser of two evils by selecting organics to avoid the hormones and antibiotic drugs.
+If milk products are used, please choose the lesser of two evils by selecting organics and grass fed only to avoid the hormones, antibiotic drugs, and to increase the healthy omega 3 fatty acids.

 No margarine, unless organic and specifically stated not to contain any hydrogenated oils or trans-fats.
-Butter is not recommended except rarely when unavoidable.
-I personally use a little organic Earth Balance sparingly.
+Butter from organic and grass fed cows may be okay for some people but many times it is not.

 Ice cream and frozen yogurt are complete junk with all the additives, sugar, and milk.

 Most people are addicted to cheese which I have not found healthy for anyone.
-Soy cheese may be okay if you don’t have a thyroid problem, but most fake cheeses have casein which is a milk protein in them which is particularly to be avoided when cancer is an issue.
-Read the label and if the fake cheese has casein please avoid it altogether.
+Cashew or Almond cheese may be okay for some, but most non-dairy cheeses purchased in a store have casein which is a milk protein in them which is particularly to be avoided when cancer is an issue.
+Read the label and if the alternative cheese has casein please avoid it altogether.

 Getting rid of milk products completely for some people is absolutely necessary, but can be very difficult.
 Sometimes choosing the lesser of two evils in a weak moment may be the best choice.

-Use cage free, organic, or fresh local eggs.
+Use cage free and organic, or fresh local eggs.

 Oils and Fats

 For, cooking with low heat or using raw in a salad I would recommend Cold Pressed Extra Virgin Olive Oil.
 If it is not cold pressed don’t use it.
-Coconut oil would be good with frying and high heat cooking.
+Coconut Oil would be good with frying and high heat cooking and so would Avocado Oil.

 Please do not eat rancid oils.
 Keep your oils in the refrigerator and if they go bad then toss them out.
 (Olive oil may solidify in your refrigerator.
 Running a little hot tap water over the bottle before use can help).
 Cold pressed organic flax seed oil is great, but used raw, not cooked.
-Coconut oil has some good health properties.
+Coconut oil has some good health properties even though it is a saturated fat.
 Coconut oil is also good for cooking in high heat situations like a stir-fry.
+Avocado Oil the same as coconut, but avocado oil is mostly unsaturated fat.

 Definitely avoid any artificial sweetener.
 In my opinion there are none that are safe.
 Most of the synthetic sweeteners were established for their economical reasons alone, not for your health.

 Sugar should be avoided.
 It depletes the immune system drastically and causes many symptoms we are unaware of because of its excessive use in our society.
-Read labels, organic cane juice is just sugar.
+Please read your food labels.
+Organic cane juice is just sugar.
 Anything with ose at the end of the word, fructose, lactose, maltose, sucrose, dextrose, are all just sugars.
 Please avoid.

 Stevia is a good replacement in moderation, especially if diabetic.
 Although, most Stevia is cut with maltodextrin which is not healthy.
 Avoid Stevia if it is not pure.

-Honey and 100% Maple syrup can be used moderately as replacements especially for baking.
+It is not really recommended, but honey and 100% Maple syrup can be used moderately as replacements especially for baking.
 If the honey is raw and locally produced it may help with allergies as well.
-However, if Ron has recommended less or no sugar in your diet then it includes these as well.
+(However, if Ron has recommended less or no sugar in your diet then it includes these as well).

 Please drink mostly filtered water.
 An okay filtration system for water is reverse osmosis (don’t use on plants).
 Avoid the sparkling waters they leach minerals from your body.
 Highly alkalized water may have some medicinal value, but it is not safe to drink highly alkalized water for prolonged periods of time.
 I have seen health problems occur when people use only alkalized water to drink every day.

 The fruit teas must say on the label, naturally caffeine free.
-When using homeopathic remedies the herbal medicinal teas like chamomile can antidote certain remedies (especially Nux Vomica).
+When using homeopathic remedies just be aware the herbal medicinal teas like chamomile may antidote certain remedies like Nux Vomica.
 Caffeine is a stimulant and is to be avoided for many reasons (tumor promoting, pain stimulant, fatigue enhancer, hormonal imbalancer, etc.).
 Green tea has caffeine.
 I do not recommend it with hormonal cancers even though it is a Chinese remedy for cancer.
 I have never seen a good result with green tea or coffee with hormonal driven cancers.
 I love the Gerson therapy, but the coffee enemas should be avoided with hormonal cancers in particular.

 Sodas cause obesity and quite a few other health problems (whether diet or otherwise).
 These are drugs and not food.

-Rice milk, Soy milk, and almond milks are okay if unsweetened, again preferably organic.
-No soy please if any thyroid or hormone issues.
+Almond and Coconut milks are okay if unsweetened, again preferably organic.

 Please, do not use the microwave for cooking.
 Microwaving food significantly changes food nutrients.
 Your food needs to be in as healthy and natural a state as possible to be of use for you in your re-discovery of your health.